AndyObtiva/glimmer/README.md

 end
 ```

+An extra convenience expression module is included called `BindExpression`.
+It builds a `Glimmer::DataBinding::ModelBinding` object for [data-binding](#data-binding) purposes.
+You may learn more about it by looking at how [Glimmer DSL for SWT](https://github.com/AndyObtiva/glimmer-dsl-swt) uses it.

 DSL expressions go into the `glimmer/dsl/{dsl_name}` namespace directory.

 Also, every DSL requires a `glimmer/dsl/{dsl_name}/dsl.rb` file, which configures the DSL into Glimmer via a call to: